 REPAINT YOUR ROOMS10/12

-If you view your home through the eyes of a prospective buyer, you may see your paint picks in a whole new light.
+If you view your home through the eyes of a prospective buyer, you may see your paint picks in a whole new light when selling your own home.
 A fresh coat of paint—in a widely appealing shade—can make a house more attractive and increase its sales value.
 Avoid using brash colors, or stark white and instead opt for warm natural shades like ivory, beige, taupe, or pale gray, to make rooms seem larger, brighter, and more inviting.

 One of the most universally hated house features is the infamous “popcorn” ceiling.
-Once a popular style, this type of ceiling now looks dated—plus its hard-to-clean surface makes it a trap for dust, dirt, and cobwebs.
-It may pay to remove yours, but don’t attempt the work yourself if your home was built prior to the early 1980s, as the ceiling may contain asbestos, which is hazardous to health.
+Years ago it was a pretty popular style, this type of ceiling now looks dated plus its hard-to-clean surface makes it a trap for dust, dirt, and cobwebs.
+Considerably It may pay off to remove it yourself however don’t attempt the work yourself if your home was built prior to the early 1980s.
+The ceiling may contain asbestos, which is hazardous to health.
 Instead, call a licensed professional who can safely and quickly remove the ceiling—and boost your resale value—without endangering your home.

 Location, more than any other factor, determines the resale value of your home.
 Everything from the home’s history to the school district and the surrounding businesses have an impact on your bottom line.
-Though you may not have much control over the neighborhood, you can arm yourself with knowledge before you list your home.
-Get acquainted with the school districts and local businesses, and snoop nearby house sales to see what neighbors are able to get for similar-sized abodes.
+Well, you may not have much control over the neighborhood, you can arm yourself with knowledge before listing.
+Get acquainted with the school districts and snoop nearby house sales to see what neighbors are able to get for similar-sized abodes.